 I build content engines that compound.

-Strategy, systems, execution, and results — owned end to end.
+Strategy, systems, execution, and results — end to end.

 or just scroll